scrapy/scrapy/docs/topics/broad-crawls.rst

 Install a specific Twisted reactor
 ==================================

-If the crawl is exceeding the system's underlying capabilities, you might want to try installing a specific Twisted reactor using the :setting:`TWISTED_REACTOR` setting.
+If the crawl is exceeding the system's capabilities, you might want to try installing a specific Twisted reactor, via the :setting:`TWISTED_REACTOR` setting.